loubnabnl/santacoder-finetuning/README.md

 	- Run evaluation

 3. The following examples show how you can launch fine-tuning for The Stack dataset.
 Here we will run the script on the *Elixir* subset of the dataset for demonstration purposes.
+Note that Mixed Precision and Gradient Checkpointing are enabled by default and the caching mechanism is disabled to save memory.
+If you want to disable them call `no_fp16` and `no_gradient_checkpointing` arguments.

 ```bash